dreibh/netperfmeter/README.md

 * An example output of the multi-flow example above, measurered in a multi-homed testbed setup, provides the following output:

   - The configuration file [`multi.config`](https://github.com/dreibh/netperfmeter/blob/master/src/results-examples/multi.config).
 It contains the flows and their parameters.
 It can be used to further process the scalar and vector output.
+Particularly, it is also used by [`plot-netperfmeter-results`](https://github.com/dreibh/netperfmeter/blob/master/src/plot-netperfmeter-results) to plot an overview of the recorded vectors.

   - Scalar files (i.e.&nbsp;summaries of the single measurement run) from active side ([`multi-active.sca`](https://github.com/dreibh/netperfmeter/blob/master/src/results-examples/multi-active.sca)) and passive side ([`multi-passive.sca`](https://github.com/dreibh/netperfmeter/blob/master/src/results-examples/multi-passive.sca)).
 The scalar file format is the same as used by [OMNeT++](https://omnetpp.org/).

   - Vector files (i.e.&nbsp;time series) for each flow, from active and passive side:

     + Flow 0 (TCP flow):